docker/docs/docker-for-windows/install.md

 Docker for Windows is the
 [Community Edition (CE)](https://www.docker.com/community-edition)
-of Docker for Windows.
-If you already have Docker for Windows installed, skip to [Get started](index.md) for a quick tour of the command line, preferences, and tools.
+of Docker for Microsoft Windows.
 To download Docker for Windows, head to Docker Store.

 [Download from Docker Store](https://store.docker.com/editions/community/docker-ce-desktop-windows){: .button .outline-btn}